derekgeng15/COS-226/burrows/readme.txt

  *  Which sorting algorithm did you use in CircularSuffixArray.java?
  *  Why did you choose it?
  **************************************************************************** */
+We chose to implement a version of MSD sort.
+Normal sort would have ran in Θ(nlogn), where n is the length of the string, which would have ran too slow.
+With MSD sort, we would be able to sort the suffix array in Θ(nR) time.

 /* *****************************************************************************
  *  How long does your implementation of the Burrows-Wheeler data compression